maxkfranz/weaver/documentation/md/fabric/intro.md

-A fabric is a collection of threads that can be used together in a collaborative fashion for multitasking purposes, thereby increasing the overall speed of execution of parallel code.
+A fabric is a collection of threads that can be used together in a collaborative fashion for concurrency purposes, thereby increasing the overall speed of execution of parallel code.
 A fabric may be created as follows:

 ```js
 var fabric = weaver.fabric();